deathcod/google-preparation/README.md

 # google-preparation
-This is my initiative to give my best to reach my dream company
+This is our initiative to give our best to reach our dream company.